apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 On occasion, you need to know the type of component returned.
 If possible I recommend using the widest type possible (`React.ComponentType`) or relying on type interference (not specifying an explicit return type).
 The cases when you may need an explicitly narrower type is if your component returns an exotic type, like a ref forwarder.

 By convention, I use the names "Provides" and "Requires".
-Provided properties are those that the higher order component provides to its wrapped component, and required properties are those additionally required by the returned component.
+Provided properties are those that the higher-order component provides to its wrapped component, and required properties are those additionally required by the returned component.

 ```tsx
 function withExtraFunctionality<P>(